Riding the Old West Scenic Bikeway

 At the end of the descent is the town of Monument, where we discovered a local market stocked with fresh meats and vegetables, making it an excellent midloop stock-up point.
 We also met Philip Merricks, a longtime resident who was thrilled about the new bikeway.
 He gave us a tour of his riverfront garden and showed us the outdoor water spigot he installed for cyclists to use.
 (Monument is also an essential water stop, since there are no potable water sources for the next 30 miles.)
 We pitched camp for the night at the primitive Big Bend BLM campground and enjoyed a serene sunset beside the North Fork of the John Day River.

 Day four, 30 miles

-The next morning, we passed through the small hamlet of Kimberly and headed south into the John Day Fossil Beds.
+The next morning, we passed through the small hamlet of Kimberly and headed south into the John Day Fossil Beds National Monument.
 We left behind the lush orchards of the river valley and wound our way into a dazzling array of colorful, rugged rock formations.
 We stopped at the Thomas Condon Paleontology Center, where you can learn the natural history of the area and watch diligent paleontologists uncovering fossilized mysteries.

 After the fossil beds, we stopped in Dayville, deciding to linger one more night on the bikeway.
 Touring cyclists are welcome to roll out their sleeping bags at the Dayville Presbyterian Church, which has offered accommodation in exchange for donation since 1976.
 We decided we’d earned a night in a proper bed, so we stayed in one of the delightful rooms at the Fish House Inn and RV Park.
 The property is set back from the highway just enough that you feel as if you’ve discovered a small retreat, and we enjoyed our last evening on the porch.